rishimp/rishimp.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a second-year Ph.D. student studying Computer Science at Drexel University.
 I am broadly interested in Theoretical Computer Science and work in the field of Algorithmic Game Theory.
+I am fortunate to be co-advised by Emmanouil Pountourakis and Vasilis Gkatzelis.